-Qualtech Philippines team has assisted over 100 implantable products obtain PFDA licenses, including cosmetic filler, surgery suture, bone graft…and so on.
+Qualtech Philippines team has assisted over 100 implantable products to obtain PFDA licenses, including cosmetic filler, surgery suture, bone grafts, and so on.

-Our in – house experts are able to provide you with excellent professional service in preparing customized ASEAN Common Submission Dossier Template (CSDT) and liaise with PFDA officers to get your devices registered in the Philippines.
+Our in-house experts can offer the outstanding professional support in polishing the tailored ASEAN Common Submission Dossier Template (CSDT) and liaising with PFDA personnel to have your devices registered in the Philippines.

-As an in – country authorized representative (AR), Qualtech can hold a medical device registration license on behalf of foreign manufacturers looking to market medical devices in the Philippines.
-This is in compliance with the law for a local establishment to be a license holder.
+Qualtech can hold a medical device registration license on behalf of overseas manufacturers targeting to market medical products in the Philippines as an in-country authorized representative (AR) or market authorization holder (MAH).
+This is in accordance with the law for a local establishment to hold a license.

 ![]() |